ralvandar-race/sprint2vec_revision/README.md

         ```
         This means that the script will construct features for the Apache project using the Bag-of-Words (BoW) text type, full developer activity type, LSTM RNN type for the activity model, 16 activation dimensions for the activity model, and mean pooling type.

+        > [!Note]
-        > Note that the arguments may vary based on the script and the approach.
+        > The arguments may vary based on the script and the approach.

     - **Modeling & Evaluation**: [TrainActRNN.py](Scripts/Modeling/TrainActRNN.py) is used for training and evaluating the RNN-based developer activity models.
 You can use the following command to run: